 - A shop where I buy some of my pieces for travel in India in NYC, for instance, sources its beautiful hand-embroidered tunics from a coop in a poor Indian community for at-risk women with no other family.

-- A foundation in Vietnam teaches street kids a way of life through its noodle shop.
+- A foundation in Vietnam teaches street kids a skill for employment through its noodle shop.

-Responsible tourism is tourism that minimizes the negative impacts on the environment, economy and culture.
+Responsible tourism is tourism that minimizes the negative impacts on the environment, economy and culture and adds positive value to the lives of those you visit.

 Responsible Tourism is the wave of the present and future that preserves wonders for future generations.
 Click To Tweet